 A dwelling can also be anywhere in the world.
 So, if you own a residential property abroad, and then buy one here, you could find yourself liable for the higher rate.

 An exemption that will generally apply is if you are replacing your main home, which is being disposed of.
-So, if you own the house that you live in (your home), and a flat that you rent out, and you sell your home and buy a new one which you live in as your main home, then even though you will own two residential dwellings, you will only pay the basic rate of SDLT.
+So, if you own the house that you live in, and a flat that you rent out, and you sell your home you live in and buy a new one which you live in as your main home, then even though you will own two residential dwellings, you will only pay the basic rate of SDLT.
 However, if you own an investment flat, and rent your home under a tenancy agreement, if you then buy a house to live in, because you are not disposing of your home, you will unfortunately have to pay the higher rate.

 It is also important to note that married couples, or those in civil partnerships, are treated as a single person by HMRC for SDLT purposes.
 What does this mean?